SergZu/Pomodoro-timer/README.md

+#React Pomodoro Timer application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is Pomodoro Timer application using React.js

-Application demo avalible here : https://sergzu.github.io/Pomodoro-timer/
+You can view live demo over at : https://sergzu.github.io/Pomodoro-timer/